Phil Curtis: Vapour Trails

 Phil formed his own band called Vapour Trails with friends and musicians he had met during his time with Arthur Brown and Kiki Dee.

-Vapour Trails toured as the support act to The Kiki Dee Band (of which Phil and Vapour Trails singer John McBurnie were both members) during her 1976 UK Tour.
+Vapour Trails toured as The Kiki Dee Band (of which Phil, Andy Dalby and Vapour Trails singer John McBurnie were both members) during her 1976 UK Tour.

 In the late 1970s Phil moved to Los Angeles with the Vapour Trails.
 The core members were John McBurnie on vocals (The Kiki Dee Band) and Andy Dalby (Kingdom Come) on guitar.
 Other musicians involved in the group included English keyboardist Brian Chatton and Wings drummer Steve Holley.

 In 1979 The Vapour Trails recorded their self-titled debut in 1979 after negotiating a $3 million recording contract with Warner Brothers.
 The album was produced and remixed by Larry Carlton at his private studio, Room 335, in Hollywood.
 The self-titled album has been described as "a great album of Westcoast Pop".

 It was re-released in 1980 under the name The VT's and titled "Autumn Breeze" by Polystar in Japan, where the band had a large following due to the use of the album's title track "Don’t Worry Baby" as theme song for the hit Japanese music show Best Hit USA.
 "Don’t Worry Baby" remained the theme song of the show from its debut airing in 1981 until its finale in September 1989.
 As a result of this, the song became one of the most well-known non-Japanese songs among the Japanese population.

 The album has been re-released numerous times, most recently in 2008 by Wounded Bird Records.